deu/load.link/README.md

 Easily upload files to your HTTP server and share them with your friends using a nice link.

-Just put `index.php` into an empty directory with write permissions and browse to it.
+Just put `index.php` in an empty directory with write permissions and browse to it.
 The installation process is straightforward: just choose a password and start uploading!

 ### Requirements